rhysbrooks1/CS321-002-s25-team-09/README.md

 <SSH Key> <frequency>
 ```

-The following shows a segment of the dumpfile `dumps/dump-user-ip0`.
-It has a total of 5294 lines.
+The following shows a segment of the dumpfile `dumps/dump-user-ip0` (it has a total of 5294 lines).
 ```log
 huangqx-115.71.16.143 20
 huangt-183.136.169.234 2